Gravitational wave energy spectral density properties from BPASS Galactic binary population in the Milky Way galaxy: Conclusions

-\item We compared different GW ESD functional forms to fit the simulated observation, and the fits show that the Galactic binary population ESDs are not all the same for different binary populations.
+\item As shown in Table~\ref{tab:model_comparison}, we compared different GW ESD functional forms to fit the simulated observation, and the fits show that the Galactic binary population ESDs are not all the same for different binary populations.
 We notice the range of the ESD increases at higher frequencies, and there seems to be a maximum ESD in all the binary populations, which has also been observed in clusters \citep[][]{2023MNRAS.524.2836V}.

-\item Our estimates only improved slightly at lower frequencies when we separately estimated the ESD for lower and higher frequencies.
+\item Also shown in Table~\ref{tab:model_comparison}, our estimates only improved slightly at lower frequencies when we separately estimated the ESD for lower and higher frequencies.
 The ESD estimates at the higher frequencies showed more significant variation than those below one mHz.

 \end{enumerate}